restarac/elevator-challenge/README.md

 - There are a Office Building with 10 floors and 2 elevators.
 - There are 4 companies in this building
-  - Floor: 1-2; company 1 (25 employes in each floor)
+  - Floor: 1-2; company 1 (25 employees in each floor)
-  - Floor: 3; company 2 (20 employes)
+  - Floor: 3; company 2 (20 employees)
-  - Floor: 5; company 3 (30 employes)
+  - Floor: 5; company 3 (30 employees)
-  - Floor: 7-8-9; company 4 (50 employes in each floor)
+  - Floor: 7-8-9; company 4 (50 employees in each floor)

 - The elevator's equipament has a way to inform the correct floor you want before call it (a panel with numbers in the building hall).
 - The elevator travels at speed 5 floors per minute.
 - The elevator maximum capacity is about 1080KG (aproximately 16 peoples).
 - Think that everyone are on the building hall waiting the elevator are patient, so dont care about the order or queue in the hall.
-- You can leave some employes on intermediate floor to pickup it later (They are happy with your success).
+- You can leave some employees on intermediate floor to pickup it later (They are happy with your success).

 #### Objectives:

 - Show a log of the elevator actions (format as you want, but one action per logs line).
-- How much time you will take to travel all the employes to its companies?
+- How much time you will take to travel all the employees to its companies?
 - How many travels you made?

 # Advanced